 When the finished product is ready for packaging personnel scan the recipe and then scan the box of bags with the PDT.
 By doing this TME verifies that the correct bags are used and captures the lot code of the bags to consume the bags into the product for future genealogy.

 Once product is bagged it is pasteurized and then packed into boxes prior to being put on pallets and moved to the warehouse.
 Again, TME prevents the use of incorrect boxes for the product and consumes those boxes for genealogy.
 Finally, the correct quantity of finished product is put in stock.

-By implementing TME software, handheld terminals, barcode technology, and a wireless infrastructure, Tran-Ocean created a lean manufacturing process that increased quality, yield, and cost saving.
+By implementing TME software, handheld terminals, barcode technology, and a wireless infrastructure, this leading food manufacturer created a lean manufacturing process that increased quality, yield, and cost saving.